 The end of 2019 is near, Sony has unveiled another new technology to its mobile image sensor for, as it says, bringing faster focus, higher resolution, sensitivity, and higher dynamic range.
-This "2x2 On-Chip Lens Solution" has been recently described in the official website of Sony Semiconductor Solutions Group.
+This "2x2 On-Chip Lens Solution" has been recently described on the official website of Sony Semiconductor Solutions Group.

 Sony designed a new structure of pixel to archive this new OCL technology.
-Unlike, conventional on-chip lenses were placed on each pixel and OCL is rather mounted on top of the image sensor pixels, a Japanese tech giant described.
+Unlike, conventional on-chip lenses were placed on each pixel, and OCL is rather mounted on top of the image sensor pixels, a Japanese tech giant described.
 Though, four adjacent pixels with the same color share one on-chip lens in 2x2 OCL.

 2x2 OCL also gives an advantage to its image sensor that the imaging pixel can be used as a detection pixel and detect across all pixels which means the sensor is able to focus on even small objects with high accuracy as its result.

 As you've seen, there are no gaps between pixels and it's a reason to make phase difference detection get better performance, even in low light intensity.

 Sony also claimed 2x2 OCL will help to improve the resolution to get the high-quality image, sensitivity to increases the efficiency of light utilization, and dynamic range to get a better HDR output image.